scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 This will split the document every 500 tokens with each segment overlapping by 5 tokens.
 If the final segment is less than half the length of `n`, it will be merged with the previous segment (0.5 is the default).

-#### Splitting Documents into a Pre-Determined Number of Segments
+### Splitting Documents into a Pre-Determined Number of Segments

-To split documents into a pre-determined number of segments, use the `Ginsu.split` method.
+To split documents into a pre-determined number of segments, use the `splitn()` method.
 Here are some examples:

 ```python
 from lexos.cutter.ginsu import Ginsu